Scams in Cuba are common, annoying and pretty much inevitable.

 The best access point to Playa Caletones, Playa Blanca and Playa los Bajos is Gibara, which is a lovely small city to explore in and of itself.
 There are a few good casas particulares there.
 Here’s a selection that can be booked online:

 The beaches of Guardalavaca are among the best beaches in Cuba and it’s no wonder this is one of the most popular tourist destination in the countries.
-It’s a nice stretch of white sand and clear waters, lined with palm trees and tamarinds.
+It’s a nice stretch of white sand and blue waters, lined with trees and tamarinds.
 It’s a popular place among tourists and locals alike, and it has retained its character.
 You can rent snorkel equipment at the beach.

 TIP: Guardalavaca can be reached by car from Holguin.
 You can book your transfer here.